VeeamHub/veeam-orchestrator/VRO-Run-Restore-Plan/README.md

-# Veeam Recovery Orchestrator - VB Azure Enable a Policy for backup
+# Veeam Recovery Orchestrator - Execute the running of a restore plan

 ## Author